davidrayoussef/funcifyr/README.md

 ## funcifyr.currify(fn)

-Takes a function with multiple parameters as input and returns a function with exactly one parameter
+Translates a function that takes multiple arguments into a series of functions that each take one argument, and continues until it receives all its arguments.
 ```javascript
 todo example
 ```